Ayms/node-Tor/README.md

 The facilitators are not storing the pieces that they are relaying, so they do not become seeders for Peersm world and nobody knows what they have, the requester becomes a seeder for the given file in Peersm world.

 The facilitators are total free riders for the torrent side, for anonymity purposes they do not contribue to the torrents, neither inform peers, answer to pieces requests and populate the DHT, other torrent peers can just know the IP address of the facilitator but can not know who is the requester.

+In addition they implement the find spies and block spies functions as described in [torrent-live](https://github.com/Ayms/torrent-live), hidding in the first step what they are really requesting, so it's really unlikely that some can track their real activity.

 The hash_name of the file will correspond to the infohash of the bittorrent file (ie the hash of the info part of the metadata file descriptor), to retrieve a bittorrent file a magnet link can be entered or the hash of the magnet link alone, in both cases the system will initiate the search based on the hash.
 (TODO: see compatibility with Peersm hash_names)